Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 92:
 - By RetroAdvance64.
 - The opposite side of Ship 22.
-This is part of a gimmick proposed by JustHyperCL.
+This is part of a gimmick proposed by AsRenCL.

 ship 93:
 - By RetroAdvance64.